-Mental health treatment plans are for people with a mental illness who have several healthcare professionals working with them.
+Mental health treatment plans are for people with a who have several healthcare professionals working with them.
 A treatment plan explains the support provided by each of those professionals and when treatment should be provided.
 Your treatment plan might also include what to do in a crisis or to prevent relapse.

 Your doctor will use a treatment plan to help you work out which services you need, set goals and decide on the best treatment options for you.
 At other times, your doctor may contribute to a treatment plan that someone else has organised – for example, when you are returning home from spending time in hospital.

 Reasons for a mental health treatment plan

 Providing ongoing care and support for someone who is living with a mental illness can involve many different support organisations.
 These may include psychologists, GPs, psychiatrists, psychiatric nurses or other community care providers.
 They are all part of the healthcare team, which works together to provide you with the best level of care possible.

 Everyone’s treatment needs are different.
 A treatment plan puts down in writing the support you can expect from each of the people in your mental healthcare team and makes sure that everyone knows who is responsible for what and when.

 You are an important part of this team and should be fully involved in preparing your mental health treatment plan.